 It’s essential that all the cacao we source has been done so transparently and through direct trade.
 Rather than having middle men from the farm to the factory, we want to be able to compensate our farmers directly, call them on the phone, and proudly showcase their process to our customers.
 This assures that the cacao we buy is of the highest quality and is the only way to know for certain that it’s been sourced ethically.

-Our most coveted Hawai'i based farms, operated by us.
-This means we have complete control of the process, from the farm to the factory.
+Our most coveted Hawaiʻi based farms, operated in partnership by us.
+This means we are involved with the entire process, from the farm to the factory.

 kamananui